yagpdb-cc/yagpdb-cc/currency/Readme.md

 1. **-money-leaderboard < Module > [Page]**
    Check The Money Leaderboards.
 The Modules are: In Hand(-h), In The Bank(-b) and Networth [Bank+Hand] (-n). ex: -money-leaderboards -n
 1. **"Birthday Update":**
-   BirthDay Update For Give An Amount of Money in The Birthday Of A Person, You Can Activate it Or Deactivate It (In BirthDay Folder)
+   BirthDay Update For Giving An Amount of Money in The Birthday Of A Person, You Can Activate it Or Deactivate It (In BirthDay Folder)